glenimp617/DesktopXR/README.md

 ## License

 DesktopXR is distributed as a binary under a proprietary license.
-See LICENSE.txt for details.

-This product includes components from the Khronos OpenXR SDK licensed under Apache License 2.0.
-See THIRD_PARTY_NOTICES.txt for details.
+See `LICENSE.txt` for details.

+This repository and its contents are not licensed for reuse, modification, redistribution, or commercial use unless permission is granted in `LICENSE.txt` or by written agreement.

+DesktopXR includes or uses third-party components, including the Khronos OpenXR SDK, NVIDIA NVAPI SDK, and Chromium Embedded Framework.
+These components remain under their respective licenses.
+See `THIRD_PARTY_NOTICES.txt` for details.

 ---